-Concealed weapon licenses may be issued only to those individuals who legally may possess a firearm or dangerous weapon.
+Concealed weapon licenses may be issued only to those individuals who legally may possess a firearm/dangerous weapon.
 Individuals may be prohibited by state or federal law from owning, possessing, or having a firearm under their control.
 For more information, contact an attorney in private practice.